singlecla/singlecla/cla.md

 2.  on the same website where I published this CLA under the `singlecla` repository of my account

-3.  for a project that gathers rights to license contributions in a single organization or individual, the project steward, such as a foundation, company, or lead developer
+3.  for a project that gathers rights to license contributions in a single project steward, such as a foundation, company, or lead developer

 This CLA also applies to a pull request if I specifically say it does in a comment to that pull request.
 For example, I might say: